myriadrf/Novena-RF/driver/README.md

 Note: this script should be run after each reboot to set permissions and to load the module.

+If, upon running the script, you get the error “could not insert module novena\_rf.ko: Invalid module format”, this means that the prebuilt `novena_rf.ko` doesn't match your kernel.
+Run `uname -a` to get the full version of your running kernel and `ls novena_rf.ko.*` to see if there's a matching version that you can copy over `novena_rf.ko`.
+If not, see the section below on building the kernel module.

 ## Hello Novena RF

 Check that the installation detects NovenaRF support: